dlebansais/ConsistencyAnalyzer/Documentation/RegionRules/RegionGroupingModes.md

 ## Mixed mode

 Finally, the analyzer recognizes a mixed mode where regions are used by interface category, or by topic (but not both at the same time), and also by interface implementation.
-This is typically used when the class inherits from `IDisposable`, a fairly common requirement when one of its field or property is also disposable.
-In this case, the class implementation of IDisposable can have its own region.
+This is typically used when the class inherits from `IDisposable`, a fairly common requirement when one of its fieldd or properties is also disposable.
+In this case, the class implementation of `IDisposable` can have its own region.